 By art, science, blogging, writing, reviews, photography, design, and the Living Myth - Technogypsie Productions shares with the world the history of the past, the conundrums of the present, and the premonitions of the future.
 By blogging and sharing the wisdom of the past stores the records of it to be preserved for the future and utilized by the present.
 Images, facts, tutorials, and lore that intrigues others will stick in their minds, be remembered, and hopefully passed on to their descendants.

 Technogypsie.com is everywhere.
 It is not only a "Living Myth" but a cultural presence, and a social network.
 It is a blog.
 It is an art.
 Is is an idea.
 For those that it inspires, it lives within the hearts and souls of those who consider themselves to be "Technogypsies".
-The company is headquartered in the Gorge area of Washington and Oregon & internationally based in Cork, Ireland.
+The company is headquartered in the magical slopes of Manitou, the Great Spirit of Colorado in the United States.
 Previous centers of operation have been Columbia and Mt.
-Pleasant, South Carolina; Dublin, Ireland; Truro, Cornwall; Los Angeles, California; Riverside, California; Seattle, Washington; Ashland, Oregon; Eugene, Oregon; Blodgett, Oregon; Vancouver, British Columbia; Colorado Springs, Colorado; Miami, Florida; and Brewster, New York.
+Pleasant, South Carolina; Dublin, Ireland; Truro, Cornwall; Los Angeles, California; Riverside, California; Point Roberts, Washington; Seattle, Washington; Ashland, Oregon; Eugene, Oregon; Blodgett, Oregon; Hood River, Oregon; White Salmon, Washington; Vancouver, British Columbia; Colorado Springs, Colorado; Miami, Florida; and Brewster, New York.
 Our Online web store is global.
 In addition, Technogypsie Productions is interwoven with the The Tree Leaves Oracle and Folk Fellowship (it's historic and fantasy folk project) as well as its theatrical and eco-project Pirate Relief.
 The group sets up theme camps and booths at various events, festivals, and fairs around the world alternatively known as a manifestation of Tir na nOg.

 [ Treasures & Services ] [ Travel ] [ Reviews ] [ Blogs ] [ Writing ] [ Photography ] [ Technogypsies ]